mhmdassaf/SubscriptionManagement/README.md

 # SubscriptionManagement

-Notes:
+Get Started:

-1- before run the application don't forget to replace the db connnection string with your connection 2- 'PostgresSQL_Functions' folder inside the solution contains all sql functions 3- My Nuget package 'AssafTech.GenericRepository' is used on this project. note that this package contains a lot of features.
+1- Replace the current db connnection string by your connection 2- 'PostgresSQL_Functions' folder inside the solution contains all sql functions 3- My Nuget package 'AssafTech.GenericRepository' is used on this project. note that this package contains a lot of features.